Bulk FHIR Exports

 SMART Arguments

-You’ll need to pass two new arguments to Cumulus ETL:
+You’ll need to pass two arguments to SMART Fetch:

 --smart-client-id=YOUR_CLIENT_ID